From the desk of Beth Loy, Ph.D., Principal Consultant/Technical Specialist

 Individuals may need accommodations related to the psychological aspects of aging, mobility, fatigue, cognitive limitations, and vision and hearing impairments.
-For ideas on how to accommodate older workers, see JAN's Effective Accommodation Practices Series on Accommodations for the Aging Workforce.
+For ideas on how to accommodate older workers, see JAN's A to Z on Aging.

 As many of us age, our limitations may be from aging, returning to work after an injury, the occurrence of a primary disability, the exacerbation of a long-term impairment, and/or prevention of a secondary impairment.
 However, employing an aging and productive workforce brings invaluable knowledge, diversity, reliability, and experience to a workplace.
 Accommodating and employing aging workers can be an easy way to improve teamwork and morale, which can foster success in every workplace.